Biden’s wins for public education

 January 2021

-President Biden commits to advancing racial equity and support for underserved communities
+On day one, Biden commits to advancing racial equity and support for underserved communities

 January 2021

-Biden condemns Racism, Xenophobia, and Intolerance Against Asian Americans and Pacific Islanders
+Biden condemns racism, xenophobia, and intolerance against Asian Americans and Pacific Islanders

-In addition to outlining a Racial Equity plan to support students from families with low incomes, students of color, English-language learners, students with disabilities, and others who have been disproportionately impacted by the pandemic, Biden released a memorandum condemning racism directed toward Asian Americans and Pacific Islanders.
+In addition to outlining a racial equity plan to support students from families with low incomes, students of color, English-language learners, students with disabilities, and others who have been disproportionately impacted by the pandemic, Biden released a memorandum condemning racism directed toward Asian Americans and Pacific Islanders.

 January 2021

-President Biden restores collective bargaining rights to federal employees
+Biden restores collective bargaining rights to federal employees

 January 2021

 With an ambitious goal of reopening K-8 school buildings within 100 days, President Biden pledged to provide funding for resources to do so safely.
-He pledged to sign an Executive Order prioritizing students and working with educators during the decision-making process.
+He pledged to sign an executive order prioritizing students and working with educators during the decision-making process.

 December 2020

-President Biden nominates educator for Secretary of Education
+Biden nominates educator for Secretary of Education

 Want to do more?